RexManglicmot/multimodal_audio_visual_correct/README.md

 ### Interpretibility -- What the Model Means in Practice
-Focusing on the best model, the Fusion model,

-On the held-out 54-clip test set, the **fusion model** produced:
+Focusing on the best model, the Fusion model, on the held-out 54-clip test set, the **fusion model** produced:

 * **TP = 26** – true falls correctly flagged
 * **FP = 3** – non-falls incorrectly flagged as falls